Throw Out 50 Things: Time to Clear out Clutter

 These will sell for more than the penny books I mentioned above, but I'm sad to see them go.
-I haven't read any of them in years though, so it doesn't make sense to keep hanging onto them.
+I haven't read any of them in years though, so it doesn't make sense to keep hanging onto them just for sentimental reasons.

 How to Sell Used Books on Amazon

 Some people get hooked on selling used books on Amazon and even make it a secondary income or eventually make it their full-time job.

 If you just have a few hundred books to sell, that's fine too.
 It's pretty easy to do.
 I've sold dozens of books this way.

 It can take a while, so this is not the best method if you want the books gone immediately.
 It's the best way if you want some money back from the investment you've made in books over the years.